lemonhandgrenade/hp-datapack/README.md

 - [ ] Place 2 measures of porcupine quills into cauldron.
 - [ ] Then place a glass phial into the cauldron to complete the potion.

+---

 </p></details>

 <details><summary>Houses</summary><p>

 ### Assinging a house
-The sorting hat's quiz hasn't been implemented yet so you must use a command to put a player in a house:
+There are now two ways to get sorted
+Either by the sorting hat:
+- `/function hp:items/clothes/head/sorting_hat`
+- Place the sorting hat on your head slot.
+- Complete the quiz in chat.

+Or by commands:
-- `team join gryffindor @s`
+- `/team join gryffindor @s`
-- `team join slytherin @s`
+- `/team join slytherin @s`
-- `team join ravenclaw @s`
+- `/team join ravenclaw @s`
-- `team join hufflepuff @s`
+- `/team join hufflepuff @s`
+- Use `tag @s add housed` to disable the sorting hat if put on in future.

+---

 </p></details>